mponce0/Visualize.CRAN.Downloads/README.md

 option             | action
 ------             | -----------
-`"nostatic"`       | disable static plots `"nointeractive"`  | disable interactive plots `"nocombined"`     | disable combination of static plots, ie. each plot will be a separated figure `"comparison"`     | generates a plot comparing the downloads of multiple packages
+`"nostatic"`       | disables static plots `"nointeractive"`  | disables interactive plots `"nocombined"`     | disables combination of static plots, ie. each plot will be a separated figure `"noConfBands"`    | disables the shading of "confidence bands (regions)" `"noMovingAvgs"`   | disables the display of "moving" estimators `"comparison"`     | generates a plot comparing the downloads of multiple packages
 ---------------------------